Benefit Issuances and Use of Benefits

 Benefits stolen via card skimming, card cloning and other similar fraudulent methods

-2. If food benefits were stolen on or after August 23, the head of household must submit the claim within 30 days of discovering the loss.
+2. If cash benefits were stolen between July 1, 2024, and December 20, 2024, the head of household must submit the claim within 30 days of discovering the loss.

 3. An authorized representative can request replacements and complete the attestation or the DSHS Claim of Stolen Benefits form only when there is a power of attorney or legal guardianship on file.